DETERMIND - LGBTQIA+ Community Study

 Interested in taking part or have more questions?

-We would love to hear from you if you are LGBTQIA+ and have received a diagnosis of dementia in the last six months
+We would love to hear from you if you are LGBTQIA+ and have received a diagnosis of dementia, or if you know someone who would like to take part.

 Email: ben.hicks@nottingham.ac.uk or mobile: 07881915776.

-After contacting us, you will not be under any obligation to take part.
+After contacting us, you will not be under any obligation to take part in the study.

-We are also recruiting people living with dementia who are from minority ethnic backgrounds!
+We are also recruiting people living with dementia who are from marginalised ethnic backgrounds!

-Our other ‘Seldom Heard Groups’ study is aiming to interview 300 people from minority ethnic backgrounds who have been diagnosed with dementia in the last six months.
-If you are LGBTQIA+ and from a minority ethnic background, you can take part in either study.
-You can find our more about 'DETERMIND- Minority Ethnic Seldom Heard Groups’ here:
+Our other DETERMIND study is aiming to interview 300 people from marginalised ethnic and faith backgrounds who have been diagnosed with dementia in the last six months.
+If you are LGBTQIA+ and from a marginalised ethnic or faith group, you can take part in either study.
+You can find out more about the study by clicking the button below: